MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 This can help you figure out the optimal roth conversion strategy to maximize assets and minimize taxes.
-In this case the plot shows that minimal taxes happen with a 10 year conversion, but the maximum net worth happens with a 15 year conversion.
+In this case the plot shows that minimal taxes happen with a 11 year conversion, but the maximum net worth happens with a 15 year conversion which shows that just minimizing taxes is not always the best strategy.

 You can then plug these numbers into the settings panel here: